Program-Understanding/suns-dataset/docs/control_flow_recovery/CFR.md

 The four necessary fields are `program`, `question`, `groundtruth`, and `evaluation`.
 The program is a relative filepath to the `-cfr.json`. **The question requires exact wording** as tools currently rely on regex.
 The groundtruth contains the answers to the questions, and the evaluation is the format of the answers.

-Other helpful fields can be added as an aid to a human viewer.
+Other helpful fields can be added as an aid to the human viewer.

 ## Formatting Questions and Finding Ground Truth
-Finding the question when the program is simple is easy enough.
-Fortunately, we are very interested in minimal examples.
+Knowing which indirect branch instruction is the correct question can be challenging.
+The silver lining is we are very interested in *minimal* examples.

-Objdump is a great tool that can help with this.
-One good news is, since we are working with ELF binaries compiled by GCC, Objdump already gives to us the file offset.
+Objdump is one tool that can help with this.
+When working with C programs compiled as ELF by GCC, Objdump typically gives to us the file offset.
 Even better news is, stripping a binary does not affect the code sections, so we can use the same offsets we find in the non-stripped for the stripped.
+(Exception largely occurs when stripping object files.)

 ```bash
 objdump -d enya-fptr_array